trimethylpentan/sensorsystem/documentation/technical-documentation.md

 Except the `Client`, each data object has a private constructor, meaning they cannot be instantiated from other classes using `new`.
 Instead, they have a static method that is responsible for creating an instance.
 This can also be used to simulate method overloading, which is not featured in php, by creating multiple methods.
+They usually have getter methods for retrieving the stored date.

 Excluding `Route` and `Client`, each data object implements the `JsonSerializable` interface, meaning it can be transformed into a JSON compliant representation of its own.